jspsych/jsPsych/README.md

 jsPsych
 =======

-jsPsych is a javascript library for creating and running behavioral experiments in a web browser.
-It consists of a set of plugins that can be easily combined to assemble different behvarioral experiments.
+jsPsych is a JavaScript library for creating and running behavioral experiments in a web browser. jsPsych simplifies the process of coding browser-based experiments by providing a set of flexibile plugins that define different kinds of tasks a subject could complete during an experiment.
+By assembling different plugins together and customizing the parameters of each, it is possible to create many different types of experiments.

 Documentation